davfiocchi/covid-data-plots-ita/README.md

 ### TODO
 * automatic update of region colour data
+* if more than one region is provided, display each measure them in a single plot (so you can compare region data easily)
 * vaccine information display (not yet available on Civil Protection Department repo)